(The Strong Bondage)

 So it is said again, and he has perished.
 Not as a punishment, but as a revelation of consequence.
 When action, support, and identity are all rooted in this inner flame, they inevitably collapse together.
 In seeing this clearly, there is a quiet turning, away from reaction, and toward a stillness that does not burn, and therefore does not perish.

-111.2 His maa / wealth of knowledge will not avail him, and what he has earned.
+111.2 Nothing availed him.
+His maa / wealth of accumulated resources nor what he had earned.

-111.3 He will be sent to naran / burning sensation of conflicts possessing lahabin / intense flame of anger.
+111.3 Soon he will be sent to naran / consuming burning (of conflicts), possesser of lahabin / consuming flame (agitation, destructive passion, or inflamed reaction).

-111.4 And his imraat / receptive awareness (thought of the heart) who hammalata / conceived (give birth to) the hatabi / degraded manifestations (doings, actions, deeds).
+111.4 And his imraat / receptive awareness who hammalata / repeated carried (habitually bear) the hatab / what keeps the fire alive.

 .png)